Updated: January 9, 2019

 PriceLabs is like poker.
 You can learn it quickly, but unlocking its full potential (customizations) takes time.
 Start slow.
 Sign up, connect your account, and input your minimum and base prices.
 Then, chill for a week.
 Then, come back to my PriceLabs review and look into one customization per week starting with the ‘Last Minute Prices’ customization.

 I love PriceLabs because of the variety of customizations allowed, the low fixed price point, and, of course, the daily rates.
-I also love that it is available globally and have recommend it to many of the hosts I have worked with.
+I also love that it is available globally and have recommended it to many of the hosts I have worked with.

 Click any link in this PriceLabs review blog post to receive $10 off your first bill plus 30 days free to try out the software.
 Then comment and let me know what you think of them.